apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   minimum compaction concurrency for the lowest levels.
 A low number would result in larger L0 sstables but may limit the overall maximum write throughput (as every piece of data has to go through L0).
   The default value is 4 (1 for system tables, or when multiple data locations are defined).
+* **sstable_growth** The sstable growth component $\lambda$, applied as a factor in the shard exponent calculation.
+  This is a number between 0 and 1 that controls what part of the density growth should apply to individual sstable size and what part should increase the number of shards.
+Using a value of 1 has the effect of fixing the shard count to the base value.
+Using 0.5 makes the shard count and sstable size grow with the square root of the density growth.
+  This is useful to decrease the sheer number of sstables that will be created for very large data sets.
+For example, without growth correction a data set of 10TiB with 1GiB target size would result in over 10k sstables, which may present as too much overhead both as on-heap memory used by per-sstable structures as well as time to look for intersecting sstables and tracking overlapping sets during compaction.
+Applying $\lambda=0.5$ in this scenario (with base count 4) will reduce the potential number of sstables to ~160 of ~64GiB, which is still manageable both as memory overhead and individual compaction duration and space overhead.
+The balance between the two can be further tweaked by increasing $\lambda$ to get fewer but bigger sstables on the top level, and decreasing it to favour a higher count of smaller sstables.
+The default value is 0, corresponding to a fixed sstable target size.
+* **min_sstable_size** The minimum sstable size $m$, applicable when the base shard count will result is sstables that are considered too small.
+If set, the strategy will split the space into fewer than the base count shards, to make the estimated sstables size at least as large as this value.
+  The default value is 0, which disables this feature.
 * **expired_sstable_check_frequency_seconds**.
 Determines how often to check for expired SSTables.
   The default value is 10 minutes.